Daniel's

 The king appointed for them a daily ration from the king's choice food and from the wine which he drank, and appointed that they should be educated three years, at the end of which they were to enter the king's personal service.
 Now among them from the sons of Judah were Daniel, Hananiah, Mishael and Azariah.
 Then the commander of the officials assigned new names to them; and to Daniel he assigned the name Belteshazzar, to Hananiah, Shadrach, to Mishael, Meshach and to Azariah, Abed-nego.

-Of all the captives taken to Babylon, these four young Hebrew men were the crème de la crème.
-And, Nebuchadnezzar ordered that they were to eat and drink the best of the best ... even the food and drink from his own table.
-They were being groomed to be a part of the elite of Babylon, you see ... which explains the intense jealousy of the Chaldeans that we will read about a bit later on.
-Also, accordingly, these four young men were assigned new names.
-How difficult that must have been for these devout young Hebrews.
-Each of their Hebrew names, had a form of the name of the true and living God in them.
-But, from this time on, their new Chaldean names would contain a form of the name of one of the dumb idols of Babylon (4:8).
+Of all the captives taken to Babylon, these four young Hebrews were the crème de la crème.
+Accordingly, Nebuchadnezzar ordered that they were to eat and drink the best of the best ... the best food ... the best drink ... from the king's own table.
+They were to be groomed to be elites in Babylon.
+Accordingly, they were also assigned new names.
+However, one can only imagine how difficult these things must have been for these devout young Hebrews.
+Their Hebrew names contained a form of the name of the true and living God.
+But now, their new Chaldean names would contain a name of one of the dumb idols of the Babylonians (4:8).

-Sometimes the cure, for a besetting sin in one's life, is akin to what these Jews experienced.
-Our God just keeps rubbing our noses in it until we become so sick of it that, ever after, we don't want to have anything more to do with it.
-However, that's learning the hard way, brother ... is it not?
-Nevertheless, whatever works, aye?
-God often uses the terrible consequences of sin to bring about its cure in the lives of his people.
-In the book of Genesis, the experiences of Jacob and his tendency to always be scheming, conniving and deceiving, comes to mind in this regard.
+Often, the cure for a besetting sin in a believer's life is akin to what the Jewish people experienced.
+God allows noses to be rubbed in their sin until they become so sick of it that, ever after, they will not want to have anything more to do with it.
+Thus, God uses the consequences of besetting sins to help bring about its cure in the lives of his people.
+Jacob's bent, always to be scheming, conniving, deceiving and stealing comes to mind (Gen. 27-36).

 1:8-16